 Plus, the statistical likelihood of addiction leading to costly medical and legal issues makes addiction a financial threat, not to mention it’s threat to your health, social life, and family.

 The cost of treatment should never be a deterrent to getting the help you need.
-Luckily, insurance companies have come to recognize substance use disorders as a treatable disease, and most offer some coverage for drug and alcohol addiction treatment.
+Luckily, insurance companies have come to recognize substance use disorders as a treatable disease, and most offer partial coverage for drug and alcohol addiction treatment.
 There are financing options available, and if you’re looking for addiction treatment, there are a few things you should know about the financing options available to you.

 Modern medicine has come to understand that addiction is a chronic disease that can be treated with evidence-based therapies.
 Fortunately, insurance companies have also come to the same conclusion and most offer some coverage for addiction treatment, including medication and detox services, mental health services, substance abuse treatment, and counseling and therapy sessions.